Andrew Whitworth: Personal life

-Whitworth and his wife, Melissa, have four children: twins Sarah and Drew, Michael, and Katherine.
-Melissa was the 2003 Miss Louisiana, an award-winning Louisiana reporter, and won Cincinnati's version of Dancing With the Stars.
+Whitworth and his wife, Melissa, have four children.
+Melissa was the 2003 Miss Louisiana, is a Louisiana reporter, and won Cincinnati's version of Dancing With the Stars.

 Whitworth is active in the community through his BigWhit 77 Foundation.
 He hosts a fund-raising golf tournament in Louisiana and serves as a motivational speaker to youth groups in both Greater Cincinnati and in Louisiana.

 In March 2020, Whitworth donated $250,000 to the Los Angeles Regional Food Bank during the 2020–21 COVID-19 pandemic.